DEFINITION OF A MIRACLE

 Miracle stories were also to help process trauma.
 A miracle story creates a memory which allows someone to cope with the shock of disaster narrowly averted.
 These events will be remembered forever, as near-death experiences generally are.

 NECESSARY INGREDIENTS OF A MIRACLE STORY

 According to Niels Chsristian Hvidt:

 - Divine Intervention: God acts beyond or in ways different from the natural order.

-- Symbolic Interpretation: the miracle is regarded evidence of God and his wish to communicate with humans.
+- Symbolic Interpretation: The miracle is regarded evidence of God’s wish to communicate with humans.